Benetton B189: 1989

-The B189 got its only win, and Benetton's second ever win, at the 1989 Japanese Grand Prix when Nannini finished 2nd on the road but was awarded the win after McLaren's Ayrton Senna was disqualified.
-After using the more powerful development HBA4 V8 to qualify in 6th place, he then ran the race proven HBA1 engine to enhance reliability.
+The B189 got its only win - and Benetton's second ever win - at the 1989 Japanese Grand Prix when Nannini finished 2nd on the road but was awarded the win after McLaren's Ayrton Senna was disqualified.
+After using the more powerful development HBA4 V8 to qualify in 6th place, he then ran the race-proven HBA1 engine to enhance reliability.
 He had been third for most of the race, a long way behind the more powerful McLaren-Hondas of Senna and race leader Alain Prost, before their infamous coming together at the Suzuka chicane.
 Pirro, at the track where he was based as the McLaren test driver, used the development engine in the race and moved quickly from his 22nd starting spot to 10th by lap 33 before being forced out due to a crash with the Dallara of fellow Italian Andrea de Cesaris at the hairpin.

 Nannini then finished off the season with a fine second place in the extremely wet Australian Grand Prix in Adelaide while Pirro, in his last race for the team, managed to keep the car on the road (while many of his more experienced rivals failed to do so) and finished 5th for his only points of the season.

 1990

 A modified version of the car, the B189B, raced in the first two races of the 1990 Formula One season.
 The car was again driven by Alessandro Nannini who was joined at Benetton by three time World Drivers' Champion Nelson Piquet.
 The B189B was powered by a development of the Ford HBA1 V8, the HBA4.

 The B189B was replaced after the second race of the 1990 season by the B190.
-The B189B was the last Benetton to use the distinctive air intakes on either side of the cockpit with the B190 having a single airbox in the now standard position above the drivers head.
+The B189B was the last Benetton to use the distinctive air intakes on either side of the cockpit, with the B190 having a single airbox in the now standard position above the driver's head.